piousannie/Car-Data-Analysis-Engage/README.md

 ### Key Findings-
 1. Cluter separation can be performed on cylinders.
 2. No clusters can be formed for Torque.
+3. High torque cars tend to use a higher number of cylinders in them and vice-versa.

 ## Fuel Tank Capacity vs Cylinders